polarin-he/data_training_material/README.md

     - Emphasize that support is available, and we are here to help.
 For help, contact polarin@sios-svalbard.org

 ### What notebooks should be made as as part of this crash course?
-1. What are the FAIR and CARE principles?
+1. Introduction to the FAIR and CARE data principles _What are the FAIR and CARE data principles, and why should these always be extended with the CARE principles?_
-    - What are the FAIR data principles?
+    - FAIR data principles
-    - What are the CARE data principles?
-        - Why is FAIR in itself not enough, and how are the CARE data principles an extension of FAIR, not a replacement?
+    - CARE data principles
     - Links to external training materials on these topics

-2. How should you structure your data in POLARIN?
+2. Structuring your (meta)data in POLARIN
+_How should you structure you (meta)data to meet the POLARIN TA and/or VA requirements?_
     - POLARIN requirements
         - Data Management Plan
             - General POLARIN DMP